oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The following functions are defined:
 - `isroot` tests if the given entity is a root node of the hierarchy.
-- `isdescendant` tests if the given entity is a descendant of an ancestor node (whose node identifier is given in a parameter `Ancestor`) with a maximum distance `MaxDistance`, or equals the ancestor if `IncludeSelf` is true.
+- `isdescendant` tests if the given entity is a descendant with maximum distance `MaxDistance` of an ancestor node (whose node identifier is given in a parameter `Ancestor`), or equals the ancestor if `IncludeSelf` is true.
-- `isancestor` tests if the given entity is an ancestor of a descendant node (whose node identifier is given in a parameter `Descendant`) with a maximum distance `MaxDistance`, or equals the descendant if `IncludeSelf` is true.
+- `isancestor` tests if the given entity is an ancestor with maximum distance `MaxDistance` of a descendant node (whose node identifier is given in a parameter `Descendant`), or equals the descendant if `IncludeSelf` is true.
 - `issibling` tests if the given entity and another entity (whose node identifier is given in a parameter `Other`) are sibling nodes.
 - `isleaf` tests if the given entity is a leaf node.